Bogotá Botanical Garden: History

-Jose Celestino Mutis was born in Spain in the city of Cadiz in 1732.
+Jose Celestino Mutis was born in Spain in the city of Cádiz in 1732.
 He graduated in medicine from the University of Seville.
 In 1783, Under the rule of Charles III of Spain, he headed the Royal Botanical Expedition to New Granada.
 The expedition was the most important scientific collaboration of the 18th century where over 6,600 new species of flora were discovered and described.
 Although most of his research was not published and most of the time never completed, he remains as one of the greatest promoters of science and knowledge in the Americas.

 In 1937, botanist and priest Dr. Enrique Pérez Arbeláez tried to create a school of botany in the National University.
 Due to civil wars and disturbances the project was delayed.
 Finally, on August 6, 1955, the administrative council of Bogotá loaned Arbeláez 43.34 acres of land, and the garden was established.
 Arbeláez decided to name the garden after Mutis in his honor.